gentzkow/template_archive/README.md

 ```
 application : executable

 python      : python
 git-lfs     : git-lfs
 lyx         : lyx
 r           : Rscript
-stata       : stata-mp (will need to be updated if using a version of Stata that is not Stata-MP)
+stata       : stata-mp (this will need to be updated if using a version of Stata that is not Stata-MP)
+julia       : julia
 ```

 Default executable names can be updated in `config_user.yaml`.
-For further details, see the **[User Configuration](#user-configuration)** section below.
+For further details, see the **[User Configuration](#user-configuration)** section.

 ----